emilijus-sileikis/WokeVillage/readme.md

 3. Find a job you want done and check its price right next to the job;
 4. Get the required items (NPC's job price) and click on the job;
 5. Wait for your items to be shipped into your inventory.

+For Developers:
+-
+Find more technical information in "documentation.md" in our git repository.

 If you have any additional questions or problems contact our email: paskuisolutions@gmail.com.